irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Stand still to create an area.
 While inside of your area you (mostly) take less damage and quickly recover health.
 If you are outside of your area you take more damage and don't heal.
 Kills you get automatically pick up ammo boxes from killed enemies if you are inside of your area.
 However you have no armor and you are really slow.
 Sometimes you just can't have everything.

 ### Additional info/tips
 This is the ultimate camper perk.
 Snipers and LMG's are favoured heavily, but do as you please.
 Your armor choice is irrelevant to your survival, but you should pick different armor based on the map that you play on - if you play on smaller sized maps, pick bigger armors to deal more free damage from the richochet "Porcupine" perk card.
+Never use the suit, since it's always worse than the Light Balistic Vest for this perk deck.

 ### Build(s) to try
 Barebone skills - Partners in crime for bonus health is required.
 Hostage taker could help with armor regen, especially if you are not inside of your defensive area.

 Build 1 - Sniper https://pd2builder.netlify.app/?s=094X2V00410-9010-6p00&a=1&t=b&d=3
 Perfect for utilizing the Vantage point purchasable asset.
-Choose your armor depending on the map size - smaller the map, heavier the armor.
-Armor does not affect your survivability, but it does provide with some free damage every now and then.
-Never use the suit, since it's always worse than the Light Balistic Vest for this perk deck.
 Weapons to use:
 Thanatos or any 1600 damage class sniper for graze as primary.
 Any secondary sniper you prefer.
-If you don't have thanatos, north star sniper would be helpful against bulldozers.
+If you don't have thanatos, north star secondary sniper would be most helpful against bulldozers.
 Use throwable axes/knives/cards against enemies who got close to you.
-Use any melee you prefer, but electricity stun ones would work best.
+Use any melee you prefer, but tazer ones would work best.

 # COPYCAT (4/5):